Posted: 12:00 AM CDT Saturday, March 14, 2026

-To provide low-barrier, safe, inclusive housing for our neighbours experiencing homelessness.
+is to provide immediate access to housing for our neighbours experiencing homelessness.

 Immediate low-barrier transitional housing for up to 18 months.
-The goal is to help each resident find safe, sustainable housing as soon as possible.
+The goal is to help each resident find safe, sustainable housing as soon as possible and to deliver compassionate access to nursing care.
 This includes using diversion strategies for anyone who comes from out of the region or whose previous living arrangements may be reconciled.
-Also, we provide residents with referrals to community programs, including housing, wellness, employment, mental health, spiritual care, and addiction recovery.
+Also, we provide residents with referrals to community programs including housing, wellness, employment, mental health, spiritual care, and addiction recovery.

 We believe that the safety of the residents, volunteers, neighbours, and staff of The INN is our greatest priority.